Raising children is not rocket science; all it needs is patience, love, compassion, and understanding.

 A baby’s awareness about needing to go develops by the age of one.
 They can sense the wet feeling and also become aware that the mess is coming out of them.
 But they still don’t have any control over their bladder and bowel movements.
 But in a few months, they will alert you when they feel the sensation to go.

 Toddlers develop control by the time they are two or two and a half years old.
-Don’t force your child before they are ready because it will cause the child to become fearful.
+Please don’t force your child before they are ready because it will cause the child to become fearful.

 Take it slowly and encourage each development.
 If potty training isn’t working, take a break and try after a few weeks.